seehuhn/go-pdf/examples/pdf-inspect/README.md

   (0-based).
 The new current object is the array element at the index.

 - If the current object is a stream, the selector is interpreted as a key in the stream dictionary.
+The key name can optionally be prefixed with a slash `/`.
 The new current object is the value of the key.
-The special selector `data` can be used to access the stream data as a whole.
+The special selector `dict` can be used to access the stream dict as a whole.

 The optional action decides what to do with the current object: